miyosuda/narr-note/README.md

 # narr note (β)

-Fast math note taking tool with Tex notation for MacOSX.
+Fast math note-taking tool with Tex notation for MacOSX.

-All of the text/math/rect/line fragments are written with markdown notation, but can be freely layed out graphically.
+All of the text/math/rect/line fragments are written with markdown notation but can be freely laid out graphically.